-Generally, personal trainer insurance is not expensive with many companies offering it for about $150/ year, making it very doable for most fitness professionals.
+Generally, personal trainer insurance is not expensive, with many companies offering it for about $150/ year, making it very affordable for most fitness professionals.

-Regardless of which insurance company you go with, it’s good having peace of mind, knowing the career path you’ve worked so hard for is protected and at the mercy of no one should you ever need to defend it.
+Regardless of which insurance company you go with, it’s good to have peace of mind, knowing the career path you’ve worked so hard for is protected and at the mercy of no one should you ever need to defend it.